SchrodingerZhu/area-exam-survey/writing/main.typ

 ```
 ]

-However, one may notice that several operations are added.
-Effectively, if the memory are to be managed with `Rc`, new memory cells need to be allocated (`Rc::new`) for fresh objects, reference counts of existing objects need to be increased before the underlying objects can be shared with other structures (`Rc::clone`), and referece counts shall decrease if the underlying object is no longer in use which may trigger deallocations if necessary (`Rc::drop`).
+However, with Rc, several additional operations are necessary.
+New memory cells must be allocated (`Rc::new`) for new objects, reference counts of existing objects must be incremented before they can be shared (`Rc::clone`), and reference counts should decrease when objects are no longer in use, potentially triggering deallocations (`Rc::drop`).